sitara-systems/sitara-http/README.md

 # ofxCurl

 A wrapper to simplify using the libcurl for transferring data, typically over a network.
+This implementation uses a stateful curl instance, so that you don't need to reset options after every call.

 ## Requirements
 None.